 Customer service includes isolated events when a customer reaches out for support.
-Customer service is usually triggered by the customer and can happen before, during, and after the purchase.
+The customer usually triggers customer service, and this can happen before, during, and after the purchase.
 It involves only customer-facing departments.

 Customer experience is the complete sum of customer’s interactions with your business.
-This can span from consuming content, viewing product pages, and interacting with ads to signing up for a demo, speaking with sales reps, and using the product.
+This can span from consuming content, viewing product pages, interacting with ads, signing up for a demo, speaking with sales reps, and using the product.

 It extends beyond your customer-facing teams into product, marketing, and leadership.
 CX is about how customers feel about your brand as a whole.

 Customer experience metrics to start tracking

 The best way to continue to improve your customer experience is to diligently track it.